James McGill

-James McGill (October 6, 1744 – December 19, 1813) was a Scottish Canadian businessman and philanthropist best known for being the founder of McGill University, Montreal.
-He was elected to the Legislative Assembly of Lower Canada for Montreal West in 1792 and was appointed to the Executive Council of Lower Canada in 1793.
-He was the honorary Lieutenant-Colonel of the 1st Battalion, Montreal Militia, a predecessor unit of The Canadian Grenadier Guards.
+James McGill (6 October 1744 – 19 December 1813) was a Scottish-born businessman, politician, slaveholder, and philanthropist best known for being the founder of McGill University in Montreal, Quebec.
+He was elected to the Legislative Assembly of Lower Canada for Montreal West and appointed to the Executive Council of Lower Canada in 1792.
+He was an honorary lieutenant colonel of the 1st Battalion, Montreal Militia, a predecessor unit of The Canadian Grenadier Guards.
 He was also a prominent member of the Château Clique and one of the original founding members of the Beaver Club.
 His summer home stood within the Golden Square Mile.

-Biography
+McGill was a highly influential and record breaking trader within Canada, specifically in furs.
+Along with a group of four other merchants, he sent 12 canoes to a port in modern-day Minnesota which "appeared to mark the beginning of large-scale trade" both in the north-west territory of North America and "of the North West Company in Canada".
+McGill was the largest investor of the fur trade within Lower Canada and Montreal in 1782, with some 26,000 Pound Sterling invested (not adjusted for inflation).
+It was said by his contemporaries that McGill was "the richest man in Montreal" at the time of his death.